Hopac/Hopac/Benchmarks/CounterActor/README.md

-﻿This benchmark program is inspired by the blog post [Building an “actor” in F# with higher throughput than Akka and Erlang actors](http://zbray.com/2012/12/09/building-an-actor-in-f-with-higher-throughput-than-akka-and-erlang-actors/).
+This benchmark program is inspired by the blog post [Building an “actor” in F# with higher throughput than Akka and Erlang actors](http://zbray.com/2012/12/09/building-an-actor-in-f-with-higher-throughput-than-akka-and-erlang-actors/).

 The blog post can be somewhat misleading.
 As a kind of technicality, the